Lackshan/blog/README.md

 ```bash
 JEKYLL_ENV="production" bundle exec jekyll build
 ```
+## Credits

-It uses the sudo theme which can be found [here](https://github.com/oneohthree/sudo-jekyll).
+This blog uses the sudo theme which can be found [here](https://github.com/oneohthree/sudo-jekyll).